 For March’s Community Collaborative panel discussion Jared Shintaku and Randall Gaston from Arizona Financial Credit Union sit down with Arizona Black Chamber CEO Robin Reed and Hispanic Chamber of Arizona CEO Monica Villalobos to talk about which steps to take, in what order, to secure funding.

-They also talk about the programs AFCU has to offer small businesses and explain the advantage that comes along with looking for funding locally.
+They also talk about the programs AZFCU has to offer small businesses and explain the advantage that comes along with looking for funding locally.

 CEO – AZ Hispanic Chamber of Commerce

 Director Government Guaranteed Lending – AZ Financial Credit Union

 Senior Vice President Commercial Lending – AZ Financial Credit Union

 What we know about Latina business owners is that in a five-year period, when all other businesses only grew 2%, minority-owned businesses grew 60% in Arizona.
 Hispanic-owned businesses grew 70%.
 Hispanic women-owned businesses grew 116%.
 So, women are absolutely on fire.
 And I think what’s most significant and why we’re saying that is, until 1987 women required a man’s signature on a business loan.

 What we’re seeing now is almost this ‘Rosie the Riveter’ phenomena where women are just taking the business world by storm.
 They’re turning their side hustles, they’re legitimizing their businesses and really contributing a lot to Arizona’s economy.

 Good Start, What’s Next

 Our chamber works in Arizona, Nevada, and Utah, and frankly across the country.
 What we have found is that Arizona, from a business license standpoint, is one of the easiest states to start a business in.